As you celebrate pandemic hope on the horizon, remember those for whom it is too late

 Lisa Respers France is a senior writer for CNN's entertainment team.
 The opinions expressed in this commentary are hers.
 View more opinion articles on CNN.

-(CNN)I promise that if you or someone you love has survived Covid-19 I rejoice for you.
+(CNN)I promise that if you or someone you love has survived Covid-19, I rejoice for you.

 Likewise, if you or a loved one are among the fortunate who have received the vaccine that can protect the body from this devastating disease, I am truly happy about that.